neustupov/jdibot/README.md

   "--name" name container
   "-p" ports from:to
   "jdibot" name of image for start container

+#### With Docker Compose

+For run docker with docker-compose:
+$ docker-compose --env-file "./.env" up

+ - ".env" - config for docker-compose.yaml
+ - "mongo-init.js" - for init database at first start

 -----

 - @BotFather - for register and config bot